Louder Than Love: Release and reception

-Before the official release, a US promo-only picture disc without a picture sleeve or insert was released on July 12, 1989.
+Roughly four months before Louder Than Love's release, "Get on the Snake" was released as a promotional single.
+It appeared in the film and on the soundtrack to the movie Lost Angels.
+A US promo-only picture disc (without a picture sleeve or insert) of the album was also released on July 12, 1989.

 Because of some of the song lyrics, most notably on "Hands All Over" (the "kill your mother" line) and "Big Dumb Sex", the band faced various retail and distribution problems upon the album's release.
 Louder Than Love peaked at number 108 on the Billboard 200 album chart in 1990.
-It was the band's first album to chart on the Billboard Top 200.
+It was the band's first album to chart on the Billboard Top 200, and also the first grunge album to enter that chart, predating Alice in Chains' debut album Facelift by one year.
 Louder Than Love spawned the Loudest Love EP and the Louder Than Live home video, both released in 1990.

+Backed by three singles, "Loud Love", "Hands All Over", and the aforementioned "Get on the Snake", Louder Than Love was Soundgarden's first breakthrough in rock and metal circles.
+The music videos for "Loud Love" and "Hands All Over" were in rotation on MTV's Headbangers Ball, while a music video for "Get on the Snake" was not released until 2010 in conjuction with the band's reunion.
+The album also received airplay on many mainstream rock radio stations outside of Seattle such as KNAC, WMMS, KRZQ, WBCN, Z Rock and KISS-FM.

 Rolling Stone staff writer J. D. Considine wrote that "Chris Cornell has the sort of soaring, muscular voice Ian Astbury can only dream of, while guitarist Kim Thayil comes across like The Edge with an attitude".
 He stated that "the songs on Louder Than Love are mean, lean and fighting fit", but he criticized Cornell's lyrics, observing that "much of what the band has to say is clichéd, confused or generally incomprehensible".
 He ended his review by saying that "even when his lyrics are as dumb as rocks ...
 Cornell delivers them with such full-throated intensity that they actually sound impressive."
 AllMusic staff writer Steve Huey stated that "too much of the album drifts along without focus or variety."
 Critic Robert Christgau gave the album a negative review, stating that it is "covertly conceptual, arty in spite of itself, and I bet metal fans don't bite".
 Canadian journalist Martin Popoff considered Louder Than Love "a limiting, slightly safe record despite daunting rhythmic explorations, one that plays too close to the vest, too tight and faithful to external perceptions of what the band should be and too damn slow!"

-Three singles were released from the album, "Loud Love", "Hands All Over" and the radio-only "Get on the Snake", each with accompanying music videos.
-"Get on the Snake" was featured in the 1989 movie and soundtrack, Lost Angels.
-"Loud Love" was featured in the 1992 film Wayne's World.